syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 | | Type | Gets or sets the organizational chart type. |
 | | Orientation | Gets or sets the organizational chart orientation. |

-The following table illustrates the different chart orientations and chart types.
+The following table explains the different chart orientations and chart types:

 | Orientation | Type | Description | Example |
 |---|---|---|---|